Collaborative Learning for Cyberattack Detection in Blockchain Networks: Proposed collaborative learning model for intrusion detection in blockchain network

 After learning with multiple GRBM and RBM layers, we define $\boldsymbol{X}^{g,r}_k$ as the output of the last hidden layer of LN-$k$.
-In this paper, the output layer utilizes the softmax regression function to classify the data samples based on the probability.
+In this paper, the output layer utilizes the softmax regression function to classify the data samples based on probability.
 We denote $\boldsymbol{W}^{o}$ and $\boldsymbol{b}^{o}$ as the weight matrix and bias vector between the output and the last hidden layer, respectively.
 We then can define the probability of the output $Z$ belonging to Class-$t$ as follows:

-where $t \in \{1,...,t,...,T\}$ is a class of the output and $T$ refers to the total classes (including different types of attacks and normal behavior).
-The prediction $\boldsymbol{Z}$ of the probability $p^o$ is
+where $t \in \{1,..,T\}$ is a class of the output, and $T$ refers to the total classes (including different types of attacks and normal behavior).
+The prediction $\boldsymbol{Z}_k$ of the probability $p^o_k$ in LN-$k$ can be calculated:

-where $Z$ is the output prediction from $\boldsymbol{Z}$.
-Then, we can calculate the gradient between the output layer and the last hidden layer from Equation~(\ref{eqn5}) as follows:
+where $Z$ is the output prediction.
+Then, we can calculate the gradient between the output layer and the last hidden layer from equation~(\ref{eqn8}) as follows:

-After that, the results of Equation~(\ref{eqn4}) and Equation~(\ref{eqn7}) are used to calculate the total gradient $\nabla g^{t}_k$ of DBN with multiple GRBM, RBM layers and the output layer of LN-$k$ as follows:
+After that, the results of equation~(\ref{eqn4}), equation~(\ref{eqn7}), and equation~(\ref{eqn10}) are used to calculate the total gradient $\nabla g^{t}_k$ of DBN with multiple GRBM, RBM layers and the output layer of LN-$k$ as follows:

 In the training process, the DBN first trains its neural network with unlabeled data for pre-training.
-Then, DBN uses its labeled data to fine-tuning its neural network.
+Then, DBN uses its labeled data to fine-tune its neural network.
 At this stage, the DBN of LN-$k$ calculates its gradient $\nabla g^{t}_k$.
 After that, this gradient is sent to the CS to create an updated global model for all LNs as illustrated in Fig.~\ref{fig:FL}.
 For example, at iteration $i$ the CS receives gradients from all $K$ LNs, the CS first performs the average gradient function~\cite{Federated_learning2} as follows:

 We then denote $\boldsymbol{\varphi}_i$ as the global model at iteration $i$ which includes the weight matrix for all layers of the LN's deep learning model, and $\mu$ represents the learning rate.
-From Equation~(\ref{eqn9}), the CS can calculate a new global model at iteration $i+1$ as follows:
+From the result of equation~(\ref{eqn12}), the CS can update the global model at iteration $i+1$ as follows: